Lamar winless no more, leads Ravens to 20-13 win over Titans

 Baltimore’s defense, the second-stingiest scoring unit in the NFL, took over.
 The Ravens held Tennessee to minus-7 yards in the second quarter, the third fewest in any quarter of a playoff game since the 2000 season.

-The 2019 NFL MVP helped Baltimore pile up 134 yards as he set up a 33-yard field goal by Justin Tucker with a 28-yard pass to Marquise Brown.
+The 2019 NFL MVP set up a 33-yard field goal by Justin Tucker with a 28-yard pass to Marquise Brown.
 Jackson then tied it by breaking loose for a 48-yard TD run, diving for the pylon —the second-longest TD run by a quarterback in the Super Bowl era behind Kaepernick’s 56-yarder for the 49ers against the Packers on Jan.
 12, 2013.

 “It’s the best run I’ve seen by a quarterback,” Harbaugh said.
 “It just got us back in the game.
 We needed points at that point.”